Prof. Valeria Nicolosi

 Scientific Co-Chairperson Chemistry

 Professor Valeria Nicolosi is the Chair of Nanomaterials and Advanced Microscopy at the School of Chemistry in Trinity College Dublin (TCD) and a Principal Investigator in the Science Foundation Ireland Research Centres AMBER & I-Form.
-She is the TCD Director of the EPSRC/SFI Centre of Doctoral Training in the Advanced Characterisation of Materials.

 She received a BSc (Hons) in Industrial Chemistry from the University of Catania (Italy) and a Ph.D. in Physics from the University of Dublin, Trinity College in 2006.
 She moved to the University of Oxford in February 2008 as a Marie Curie Fellow, to work in the field of advanced electron microscopy.
 In April 2008 she was awarded with a Royal Academy of Engineering/EPSRC Fellowship.

-In 2012 she returned to Trinity College Dublin as Research Professor.
+In 2012 she returned to Trinity College Dublin as a Research Professor.
 In 2016 she was promoted to Chair of Nanomaterials and Advanced Microscopy.
 She is the first woman to have reached the position of Chair in the School of Chemistry since the foundation of Trinity College Dublin in 1592.

-Over the past years, Prof. Nicolosi has published more than 200 high-impact-papers, including Science, Nature, Nature Energy, Nature Nanotechnology, Nature Materials amongst the others, and delivered more than 150 invited and plenary presentations at major conferences/institutions/public events.
-Prof. Nicolosi’s research has attracted more than 25 M euro funding over the last 8 years.
+Over the past years, Prof. Nicolosi has published more than 260 high-impact-papers in prestigious journals, including Science, Nature, Nature Energy, Nature Nanotechnology, Nature Materials amongst others, and delivered more than 150 invited and plenary presentations at major conferences/institutions/public events.
+Prof. Nicolosi’s research has attracted more than €40 million funding over the last 10 years.

-Prof. Nicolosi served as Advisory Board member of the European Innovation Council (EIC) from 2019 to 2021.
+Prof. Nicolosi served as an Advisory Board member of the European Innovation Council (EIC) from 2019 to 2021.

-As a recognition of her carrier achievements, In 2021 Prof. Nicolosi was conferred the honourary decoration of “Cavaliere” in the Order “Stella d’Italia” by the President of the Italian Republic, at the proposal of the Italian Ministry of Foreign Affairs.
+As a recognition of her carrier achievements, in 2021 Prof. Nicolosi was conferred the honourary decoration of “Cavaliere” in the Order “Stella d’Italia” by the President of the Italian Republic, at the proposal of the Italian Ministry of Foreign Affairs.